Skip to content

-Creators in Dubai are facing a clear regulatory update that now affects how sponsored content is published on social media.
-The UAE Media Council has confirmed that anyone posting promotional content in exchange for money, gifts, or services must hold a valid Advertiser Permit.
-This requirement already exists and applies across major platforms.
-A grace period was provided to allow creators and brands time to comply.
-That period now has a fixed end date.
-After that point, promotional content published without the permit may fall outside UAE advertising regulations.
-Here is what creators need to know, who the permit applies to, and how compliance works.
+Creators in Dubai are facing a firm regulatory deadline that changes how sponsored content is published on social media.
+The UAE Media Council has confirmed that anyone posting promotional content in exchange for money, gifts, or services must hold a valid Advertiser Permit under Federal Decree-Law No. 55/2023.
+A grace period was extended to give creators and brands time to comply — and that window closed on January 31, 2026.
+From February 1, promotional content published without the permit may be subject to enforcement under UAE advertising regulations.

 January 31, 2026 Is the Compliance Deadline